 Using color data from 5 exemplary fossil species to infer details about the selective pressures on them and the environments in which they lived.
-To read the PDF, click the link below: The Coloration and Ecology of Dinosaurs Image from: Li Q, Gao K, Vinther J, et al. Plumage Color Patterns of an Extinct Dinosaur. … Continue reading The Coloration and Ecology of Dinosaurs- Senior Capstone
+To read the PDF, click the link below: The Coloration and Ecology of Dinosaurs Image from: Li Q, Gao K, Vinther J, et al. Plumage Color Patterns of an Extinct Dinosaur. … Continue reading The Coloration and Ecology of Dinosaurs- Undergrad Senior Thesis

 As the leaves fall from the trees and the breeze turns chilly, animals prepare for winter.
 Geese fly south, deer and coyote grow in their winter coat, and bears fatten up for hibernation.
 Animals certainly have a variety of clever ways to handle the cold, but none are as impressive as what the wood frog … Continue reading The Amazing Cold-Weather Adaptations of the Wood Frog